unow0517/AWS_Certified_Solutions_Architect/README.md

 <br>

 **Decoupling**
-  1.refers to the architectural design principle of separating components of a system to minimize dependencies between them.
+  1. refers to the architectural design principle of separating components of a system to minimize dependencies between them.
-  2.In the context of application architecture
 <br>

+**Auto Scaling Group (ASG)**
+  1. an AWS service that automatically adjusts the number of Amazon EC2 instances in response to the specific conditions you define.
+  2. This ensures that the application has the right amount of resources available to handle varying loads while maintaining performance and minimizing costs.